 This project is certainly one of the largest VS applications in infrastructure protection in the world.
 The entire Ho Chi Minh Highway is more than 3000 km (1864 miles) long.
-It is being and will be protected by Vetiver planted on a variety of soils and climate: from skeletal mountainous soils and cold winter in the North to extremely acidic acid sulphate soil and hot, humid climate in the

-South.
-The extensive use of Vetiver to stabilize cut slopes works, for example:
+It is being and will be protected by vetiver planted on a variety of soils and climate: from skeletal mountainous soils and cold winter in the North to extremely acidic acid sulfate soil and hot, humid climate in the South.
+The extensive use of vetiver to stabilize cut slopes works, for example:

-- Applied primarily as a slope surface protection measure, it greatly reduces run-off induced erosion, which would otherwise wreak havoc downstream (Photo 20); - By preventing shallow failures, it greatly stabilizes cut slopes which greatly reduces the number of deep slope failures; - In some cases where deep slope failures do occur, Vetiver still does a very good job in slowing down the failures and reducing the failed mass, and; - It maintains the rural aesthetic and eco-friendliness of the road.
+- Applied primarily as a slope surface protection measure, it greatly reduces run-off induced erosion, which would otherwise wreak havoc downstream photos 20 and 21. - By preventing shallow failures, it greatly stabilizes cut slopes which greatly reduces the number of deep slope failures. - In some cases where deep slope failures do occur, vetiver still does a very good job in slowing down the failures and reducing the failed mass. - It maintains the rural aesthetic and eco-friendliness of the road.

-Photo 20: Left: Improper rock/soil waste disposal moves far downstream; right: impacting a village in A Luoi district, Thua Tien Hue province
+Photo 20: Left; If not properly protected rock/soil from this waste dump will wash far downstream.
+Right: impacting a downstream village in A Luoi district, Thua Tien Hue province.